chedim/cliffhanger/README.md

 The next step would be to implement the language as couchbase service module, which should make possible running cliffhanger applications across a cluster of nodes.

 # Cliffhanger applications
-Cliffhanger applications operate by consuming input streams and generating output streams.
+Cliffhanger applications operate by consuming input streams and exposing processed data for further consumption.
 Read from streams data is stored by the application in its data graph using datapoints.

 # Mutational programming